axiom4/library/docs/README_PART3.md

-# A full test application using Django and Angular (Part 3)
+# A full test application using Django and Angular (Part 3) - MySQL container

 Now we will start creating the middleware on which our application will run.
 We will use Docker Desktop as a base to create a MySQL container.